Advanced System Technologies

-We are in particularly interested in the field of Cloud Computing, and we put a lot of effort on developing technologies to support this powerful concept, as a part of the IBM Cloud Computing portfolio.
-In particular, our work in system software focuses on the areas of virtualization and systems management, which we believe are primary enabling technologies in making Cloud Computing a marketplace reality.
-The division's activities in this area influence a wide range of IBM system products, including IBM's PureSystems, IBM's System x (with a focus on blade servers), IBM's System p, IBM System z, IBM Systems Director, and more.
-Lastly, focusing on networking and software defined networks (SDN) in particular, we are strongly engaged in the development of IBM's Smarter Networking vision, where we provide novel network virtualization capabilities to support cloud-scale application delivery.
-First results of this work, including the breakthrough DOVE technology, have been reported in in IBM's Open Data Center Interoperable Network (ODIN) roadmap and elsewhere.
+We are in particularly interested in the field of Cloud Computing, and we put a lot of effort on developing technologies to support IBM Cloud Computing portfolio.
+In particular, our work focuses on the areas of resource management and virtualization, which are the primary enabling technologies of Cloud Computing.
+Our division's activities in these areas influence a wide range of IBM system products, including IBM's PureSystems, IBM's System x (with a focus on blade servers), IBM's System p, IBM System z, IBM Tivoli (focusing on cloud management), and more.

 Our work in the area of storage systems focuses on developing new functions for data protection and availability, long-term data preservation, and storage optimization.
 A special focus area of our team is storage support for Cloud Computing.
 In this project, we investigate the architectural challenges of designing a highly scalable and cost-effective storage infrastructure, allowing to easily store and access data objects, and mobilize them across the Cloud.
 Our work has led to the development of a unique technology ("Web Storage Service") that has been highlighted in IBM's statement of direction from June 4th, 2012, and released on June 16th, 2013:

 open standards and specifications, our cloud computing team is actively involved in contributing to the OpenStack community of open source cloud developers.
 In doing so, we are directly supporting IBM's involvement in the OpenStack Foundation.
 Our OpenStack R&D works spans cloud networking, cloud storage and cloud compute services.
 A significant part of our OpenStack contributions is driven by our leadership position in the Cloud Hosting activity in the FI-WARE European project (see below).In line with IBM's strong backing of